 See below for some general statistics on deaths and hospitalizations due to injury, then navigate using the right sidebar for injury-specific statistics.

-Falls, suicide and unintentional poisoning are the top injury-related killers of British Columbians.
+Unintentional poisoning, suicide, and falls are the top injury-related killers of British Columbians.

-Falls, transport-related and suicide/attempted suicide are the leading causes of hospitalizations.
+Falls, transport-related injuries, and self-harm are the leading causes of hospitalizations.

 Note: Post-op complications, adverse effects and misadventure have been excluded.

 Resources & Fact Sheets

 Leading Causes of Injury Hospitalization (2016/17)

 Leading Causes of Injury Death in BC, 2014 (By age, males and females combined) (PDF)